 1. It helps Google ‘understand’ your site

-The way you structure your site will give Google important clues about where to find the most important content.
+The way you structure your site will give Google vital clues about where to find the most valuable content.
 Your site’s structure determines whether a search engine can understand what your site is about and what you’re selling.
-It also determines how easily a search engine will find and index the content on certain products.
-A good structure could, therefore, lead to a higher ranking in Google.
+It also determines how quickly a search engine will find and index products.
+A good structure should, therefore, lead to a higher ranking in Google.

-2. It prevents competing with your own content
+2. It prevents you from competing with yourself

-In your site, you might have blogposts that are quite alike.
-Perhaps you write a lot about SEO.
-You could have multiple blog posts about site structure (each covering a different aspect).
-Consequently, Google would not know which of these is the most important one.
-So you’d be competing with your pages for a high ranking in Google.
-You should let Google know which page you deem most important.
-To do this, you need a good internal linking structure and taxonomy structure, so you can make all those pages work for you, instead of against you.
+On your site, you might have blog posts that are quite similar.
+If, for example, you write a lot about SEO, you could have multiple blog posts about site structure, each covering a different aspect.
+Consequently, Google won’t be able to tell which of these pages is the most important, so you’ll be competing with your own content for a high ranking in Google.
+You should let Google know which page you think is most important.
+You need a good internal linking and taxonomy structure to do this, so all those pages can work for you, instead of against you.

-3. It deals with changes in your website
+3. It deals with changes on your website

-The products you sell in your shop will probably change over time.
+The products you sell in your shop will likely evolve over time.
 So could the content you’re writing.
-A new collection will be added, as the old one is sold out.
-Or perhaps you think the information of outdated blogpost should disappear from your site.
-You do not want Google to show outdated products or blogposts that are no longer available.
-You’ll have to deal with these kinds of changes.
-And that will be easier when your site has a clear structure.
+You will probably add new product lines as old stock sells out.
+Or perhaps you think the information in old blog posts shouldn’t be on your site any more.
+You don’t want Google to show outdated products or deleted blog posts, so you’ll need to deal with these kinds of changes in the structure of your site.

 How to set up the structure of your site

-So, how do you construct a decent site structure?
-We’ll first explain what an ideal site structure looks like and then explain to you how to achieve that for your own site.
+So, how do you construct a solid site structure?
+First we’ll look at an ideal site structure, then we’ll explain how to achieve this for your own site.

 Ideal site structure

-The structure of your site should be like a pyramid.
-On the top of the pyramid is your homepage, and underneath the homepage a number of category pages.
-For larger sites, you should make subcategories or custom taxonomies (more on that later).
-Within the categories and subcategories, you will have a number of blog posts, pages or product pages.
+The structure of your site should look like a pyramid with your homepage at the top, and some category pages beneath it.
+For larger sites, you should have subcategories or custom taxonomies – more on that later.
+In the categories and subcategories, you’ll have some blog posts, pages or product pages.

 Dividing your pages into categories

-If you’ve not yet divided the blog posts or product pages on your site into a number of categories, you should definitely do so (right away).
-Make sure to add these categories to the main menu of your site.
+If you’ve not yet divided the blog posts or product pages on your site into categories, you should – right away.
+Make sure you add these categories to the main menu of your site.

-Ensure that categories are about equally large.
-If a category becomes too large because you are blogging a lot about a certain topic, you should divide that category into two main categories.
-A good rule of thumb for the size of categories is to make sure that no category is more than twice the size of any other category.
-If you have one such category, dividing it into two separate ones would result in a more accurate reflection of the content on your website.
-Note that if your category name is reflected in your website’s permalink structure, you should make sure URLs are properly redirected after splitting up a category.
+Each category should be about the same size.
+If a category gets too big because you are blogging a lot about a certain topic, then divide that category into two.
+A good rule of thumb is to make sure no category is more than twice the size of any other.
+If your site has an oversized category like this, dividing it into two would be a more accurate reflection of the content of your website.
+Remember that if your category name is reflected in your site’s permalink structure, you should make sure URLs are properly redirected after splitting up a category.

 Internal link structure

-Your linking structure is of great importance.
-Each page in the top of a pyramid should link to its subpages.
-And vice versa, all the subpages should link back to the pages on top of the pyramid.
-There should be essential content (cornerstone articles) at the top of your pyramid, and these should be the articles you link to from all of your blog posts.
+Your link structure has a direct impact on your site.
+Each page at the top of a pyramid should link to its subpages, and likewise, all the subpages should link back to the pages at the top.
+At the top of your pyramid, there should be critical content – so-called (cornerstone articles).
+These should be the articles you link to from all your blog posts.

 Improving your internal link structure with Yoast SEO